 Several babies can self-soothe themselves to sleep, while others need assistance from parents.
 If your baby falls in the latter category, trying the pick up, put down method might help.
 The pick up, put down sleep training method involves an entire process where you pick up the baby, soothe them, and then put them down to sleep.
 This process helps several babies sleep sound, which is essential for their proper growth and development.

-Read on to learn about the pick up, put down sleep training method and tips to use the method effectively to put your baby to sleep.
+Read on to learn about the pick up, put down sleep coaching method and tips to use the method effectively to put your baby to sleep.

 What Is The Pick-Up, Put Down Method?